Residential Renewable Energy Resources

 Do solar water heaters only work in hot climates?

 Solar water heaters can be used in any climate but they work best in regions where it rarely freezes.
-This makes the Pacific Northwest, including Portland and Vancouver, a prime location for solar water heaters.
+This makes the Pacific Northwest a prime location for solar water heaters.

 How many solar panels do I need?